Seiya Suzuki Preview, Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- Suzuki will look to extend his eight-game hitting streak.
-He's batting .421 with one homer in his last games.
+- Suzuki will look to extend his nine-game hitting streak.
+He's batting .400 over the course of his last games.

-- In 33 games this season (31.7%), Suzuki has picked up an RBI, and in nine of those games (8.7%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Suzuki has had an RBI in 34 games this season (32.4%), including 10 multi-RBI outings (9.5%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.